 Any claims company is regulated, by law, by the Ministry of Justice.
 They cannot use immoral or underhand tactics to force people to claim compensation, and by the same token cannot magically create a claim out of thin air.
 All the horror stories about lawyers visiting people in hospital beds or putting flyers under the windscreen wipers of smashed cars at accident scenes are hokum.
 All claims companies do is find customers for the lawyers.
 The lawyers pay them for this service.
 If they weren’t paying referral fees they’d be paying the Yellow Pages to take out a two-page advert on their behalf.
 The same principle, but under the moniker of ‘marketing costs.’

-Since 1999, when legal aid was withdrawn for personal injury claimants, there has been a huge growth in claims companies such as Accident Advice Helpline and National Accident Helpline.
+Since 1999, when legal aid was withdrawn for personal injury claimants, there has been a huge growth in claims companies such as Accident Advice Helpline.
 This is because the government no longer invests money in advertising to tell members of the public what to do if they’ve been sufficiently seriously injured to merit compensation.
 So it’s been left to private companies to inform such people instead.

 Insurers seem to love kicking claims companies for making money from something that is people’s legal right.
 But the reason that these same people have the right to claim compensation and to have their vehicle repaired if a negligent driver slams into them is because all drivers are obliged to carry insurance to protect any third parties they might injure or inconvenience.